Pressure grows on Hong Kong over extradition bill - Journal du Cameroun

 The international community has also voiced concern.

-British prime minister Theresa May said it was vital the proposed law did not breach the UK-Sino agreement signed at the time of the city’s return to China in 1997.
+British Prime Minister Theresa May said it was vital the proposed law did not breach the Sino-British Joint Declaration signed in 1984 setting out the terms of the city’s return to China.

 After forcefully clearing the streets on Wednesday night, police appeared determined to keep control of the business hub.

-Authorities closed several major roads on Thursday morning, and shuttered a major underground rail station — an interchange for several key lines.
+Authorities closed several major roads on Thursday morning, but a major underground rail station — an interchange for several key lines — was later reopened.

 The adjacent high-end Pacific Place shopping mall was also closed, and staff working in the central government administrative building were told the offices would be closed Thursday and Friday.